ID | Technique | Tactic |

 Description

-The following analytic detects suspicious file copy operations from the System32 or SysWow64 directories, often indicative of malicious activity.
-It leverages data from Endpoint Detection and Response (EDR) agents, focusing on processes initiated by command-line tools like cmd.exe or PowerShell.
-This behavior is significant as it may indicate an attempt to execute malicious code using legitimate system tools (LOLBIN).
-If confirmed malicious, this activity could allow an attacker to execute arbitrary code, potentially leading to system compromise or further lateral movement within the network.
+The following analytic detects potentially suspicious file copy operations targeting the System32 or SysWow64 directories as source, often indicative of malicious activity.
+It leverages data from Endpoint Detection and Response (EDR) agents, focusing on activity initiated by command-line tools like cmd.exe or PowerShell.
+This behavior is significant as it may indicate an attempt to evade defenses by copying an existing binary from the system directory and renaming it.
+If confirmed malicious, this activity could allow an attacker to execute code undetected and potentially leading to system compromise or further lateral movement within the network.

 Search